Naereen/web-sphinx/wakatime.en.rst

 ----------------------------------------
 The goal of `WakaTime <https://wakatime.com/>`_ is to offer to any developer an easy, (relatively) *"secured"* and centralized way to monitor the time she/he spend on programming, on a daily, weekly or monthly basis.

-And they do the job extremely well, because `WakaTime`_ offers two things:
+And they do the job extremely well, because `WakaTime`_ offers three things:

- - `a nice web interface <https://wakatime.com/>`_, well designed (responsive of course), to visualize your activity,
+ - `a very nice web interface <https://wakatime.com/>`_, well designed (responsive of course), to visualize your activity,
- - and  `a really rich collection <https://wakatime.com/help/getting-started/welcome>`_ of *plug-ins,* you know, these small softwares that you can easily add to `your favorite text editor <sublimetext.en.html>`_.
+ - `a really rich collection <https://wakatime.com/help/getting-started/welcome>`_ of *plug-ins,* you know, these small softwares that you can easily add to `your favorite text editor <sublimetext.en.html>`_,
+ - and `an easy way to embed some charts <https://wakatime.com/share>`_ anywhere on the web.

-The concept is quite simple after: your text editor is spying on you and each aspect of your programming activity, to send the data on-line on `Wakatime`_ servers, and then you (and their sys-admins, and NSA of course) can easily read and use your personal data.
+The concept is quite simple after: your text editor is spying on you and each aspect of your programming activity, to send the data on-line on `WakaTime`_ servers, and then you (and their sys-admins, and the NSA of course) can easily read and use your personal data.
+*Scary, right?*

 ------------------------------------------------------------------------------